devendra-alt/vet-clinic-database/README.md

 # 📖 Vet-Clinic-database <a name="about-project"></a>

-**Vet-Clinic-database** is a postgreSQL database containg required tables for clinic data
+**Vet-Clinic-database** is a PostgreSQL database containing required tables for clinic data.

 ## 🛠 Built With <a name="built-with"></a>